superloopnetwork/superloop/README.md

 # superloop
-Insprired by a wide array of toolsets used and developed by Facebook for network automation, I have attempted to create my own version.
+Insprired by a wide array of toolsets used and developed by Facebook from an army of network automation engineers (geniuses), I have attempted to create my own version.

 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
 There consist of two YAML files that require management: